 But that’s not the kind of blog this is.

-I’m not here to hurt feelings, make judgments or critiques, or offend.
+I’m not here to hurt feelings, offend, critique, or make judgments.
 But I am here to be raw and honest.
 And sometimes that’s going to hurt.

 Everybody’s Fed, Nobody’s Dead isn’t just a random name, and I don’t mean to say it in a flippant, callous way.